-The changes in the carrying amount of intangible assets during the years ended December 31, 2011, 2010 and 2009 are as follows:
+The changes in the carrying amount of intangible assets during the years ended December 31, 2012, 2011 and 2010 are as follows:

-Balance as of December 31, 2008 \$ 64,751 13,795 (1,396)

-containers from Amficon (3,378)

-Amortization expense (7,080)

-Balance as of December 31, 2009 66,692

-Amortization expense of step acquisition adjustment related to lease contracts (1) (26)

-Amortization expense (6,544)

-Balance as of December 31, 2010 60,122

-Amortization expense of step acquisition adjustment related to lease contracts (1) 411

-Amortization expense (6,110)

-Reduction arising from the relinquishment of management rights from the purchase of

-containers from institutional investors (7,748)

-Balance as of December 31, 2011 \$ 46,675
+Balance as of December 31, 2009 \$ 66,692 Amortization expense of step acquisition adjustment related to lease contracts (1) (26) Amortization expense (6,544) Balance as of December 31, 2010 60,122 Amortization expense of step acquisition adjustment related to lease contracts (1) 411 Amortization expense (6,110) Reduction arising from the relinquishment of management rights from the purchase of containers from institutional investors (7,748) Balance as of December 31, 2011 46,675 Amortization expense of step acquisition adjustment related to lease contracts (1) 33 Amortization expense (5,020) Reduction arising from the relinquishment of management rights from the purchase of containers from institutional investors (8,305) Balance as of December 31, 2012 \$ 33,383

-(1) Represents a step acquisition adjustment related to the Company's wholly owned subsidiary, Textainer Limited's ("TL") purchase of 3,000 additional Class A shares of TMCL on November 1, 2007.
+(1) Represents a step acquisition adjustment related to TL's purchase of 3,000 additional Class A shares of TMCL on November 1, 2007.
 The adjustment was recorded to increase the balance of lease contracts to an amount that equaled the fair market value of the lease contracts on the date of the acquisition.

-The following is a schedule, by year, of future amortization of intangible assets as of December 31, 2011:
+The following is a schedule, by year, of future amortization of intangible assets as of December 31, 2012:

-Year ending December 31:
+Year ending December 31: \$ 4,410